spidasoftware/format/README.md

 1. You will need a recent version of the Java runtime environment (as well as a complete JDK if you plan to modify the source code).

-1. Download this repository (you can download or clone the repo by clicking the button to right of this page).
+1. Download this repository (you can download or clone the repo by clicking the button to the right of this page).

 1. Add the absolute path of the format-v[number] directory to your path.